kg-praveen/retailServices/README.md

 # retailServices
-Provides services for retail operations
+Provides services for retail operations.
-Tools used
+Tools used.
-API supported
+API supported.

 ## How to install and run the app
 ### Download code
-1) Create a folder in your system where you want the app to run
+1) Create a folder in your system where you want to install and run the app.

 2) Initialize GIT repository using command `git init` would generate an similar outpuse like:

 ```
 Initialized empty Git repository in <your dir location>
 ```